 The University Data Center is a mysterious place for those who are not tech savvy.
 Titan Tech Talk is here to shed light on this important, little understood part of IT.

 What is a data center?

 A data center is a facility used to house servers and associated components, such as telecommunications and storage systems.
-The University Data Center has redundant or back up power supplies, redundant data communications connections, environmental controls (e.g., air conditioning, fire suppression) and security devices.
-The University Data Center is operational and staffed 24 hours a day, seven days a week, 365 days a year to ensure reliable operation of campus computing systems.
+The University Data Center has redundant power, data communications connections and cooling systems to provide maximum up time of equipment.
+The University Data Center is staffed and operational 24 hours a day, seven days a week, 365 days a year to ensure reliable operation of campus computing systems.